 - Miscellaneous expenses - drinks and souvenirs etc.

-All meals included from lunch on day 1 to breakfast on day 8 of the holiday.
+All meals included from dinner on day 1 to breakfast on day 8 of the holiday.

 During this trip the group will spend 4 nights in comfortable local hotels and pensions in Sinaia, Brasov and Zarnesti (2 nights) and 3 nights in mountain huts.
 All accommodation is arranged on a twin sharing basis in hotels and pensions.
 If you are travelling by yourself you will be paired up with another single client of the same sex.
 For the 4 hotel nights, single rooms are available for a supplementary cost.
 Additional hotel nights in Sinaia are also available.
 For extra night hotel prices and single supplement costs please refer to the dates and prices page of the trip on our website.
 Hotels are subject to availability and prices may vary.